-Target is a popular retail chain in America that sells a wide range of products.
+Target is a popular retail chain in America that sells many products.

 The company started as a discount division of Dayton’s Company in 1962.

-The original Dayton’s Company location opened in 1902 by George Draper Dayton.
+The original Dayton’s Company location was opened in 1902 by George Draper Dayton.

-Target has grown and expanded across America.
-There are over 1,000 stores and 41 Target distribution centers.
+Target has grown and expanded across America and has over 1,000 stores and 41 Target distribution centers.

 The company is available online and is a popular alternative to other eCommerce stores.